Dokufest

-DokuFest is an international documentary and short film festival held in the Kosovo city of Prizren, held annually during August.
+DokuFest is an international documentary and short film festival held in the Kosovo city of Prizren, held annually during early August.
 It was founded in 2002 by a group of friends.
 It has since grown into a cultural event that attracts international and regional artists and audiences.
 Films are screened throughout the eight-day festival and accompanied by programs, activities, and workshops.

-In 2022 Dokufest became a nominating film festival for the European Film Awards in two categories, short film and documentary film.
+In 2022, DokuFest became a nominating film festival for the European Film Awards in two categories, short film and documentary film.